 and provide links (include passwords if needed).
 Videos that need to be downloaded will NOT be considered.

-The audition/workshop is limited to 20 dancers.
+The site-specific creation is limited to 20 dancers.
 We will indicate if and when we are at capacity/no longer accepting applications in bright red on our website.

 To be considered for a tuition scholarship: